shibawubada/Algorithms/README.md

 # Algorithms
-Some simple sorting algorithms and time comparisons
+## Assessment 1 - Some simple sorting algorithms and time comparisons
+## AE2 - implementation of doubly linked list and binary search tree and operations on.